 Clashes with management can arise if an employee feels they aren’t gelling with the manager’s style.
 If a manager sets ambitious but unrealistic goals, an employee may feel overwhelmed by the task at hand.
-Elsewhere, an employee may be looking for a path towards greater progression, but their manager’s laid-back, hands-off approach is blocking the way.
+Elsewhere, an employee may be looking for a path towards greater progression, but their manager’s laid-back, hands-off approach actually ends up blocking the way.

 How can they be resolved?

-As a manager, you should be aware of your own leadership style and understand how your own approach interacts with the variety of work styles amongst your team.
+As a manager, you should be aware of your own leadership style and understand how your own approach interacts with everyone else’s work style.
 A talented manager will be able to adjust and adapt their style to their employee’s preferred way of working.

 Managers should also take the time to discuss these issues with their employees.
-Open and ongoing discussions play a big role in the development of employee/manager relationships, so don’t discount the value of getting things out in the open.
+Honest and ongoing discussions play a big role in the development of employee/manager relationships, so don’t discount the value of getting things out in the open.

 How can they be resolved?

 A manager should identify each team members’ working style and tailor tasks to them accordingly.
-Pairing extroverts with introverts might not always be the best idea.
-With that said, there is certainly value in working with differing approaches; not only can we learn new strategies from them, but it allows us to respect our differences in ways we wouldn’t expect.
+Pairing extroverts with introverts might not always be the best idea, for instance.
+On the other hand, there is certainly value in working with differing approaches; not only can we learn new strategies from them, but it allows us to respect each other’s differences in ways we might not have recognised.

 How can they be resolved?